J-20-codemasterversion/imc-prosperity-3/README.md

 ## Rainforest Resin 🌴

 Price oscillated tightly between 9 992 and 10 008.
-We bought at ≤ 9 992 and sold at ≥ 10 008, capturing the full 16-point swing.
+We bought at ≤ 9 992 and sold at ≥ 10 008, at several price levels, setting position contraints at each, capturing the full 16-point swing.
 ![rainforest-resin-price](https://github.com/user-attachments/assets/4233ff5b-fdde-4876-90d1-9c04d85fe944)

 ## Kelp 🌿